 Learn how this imaging scan can play an important role in early detection of health problems, such as cancer, heart disease and brain disorders.

 A positron emission tomography (PET) scan is an imaging test that can help reveal the metabolic or biochemical function of your tissues and organs.
-The PET scan uses a radioactive drug (tracer) to show both normal and abnormal metabolic activity.
-A PET scan can often detect the abnormal metabolism of the tracer in diseases before the disease shows up on other imaging tests, such as computerized tomography (CT) and magnetic resonance imaging (MRI).
+The PET scan uses a radioactive drug called a tracer to show both typical and atypical metabolic activity.
+A PET scan can often detect the atypical metabolism of the tracer in diseases before the disease shows up on other imaging tests, such as computerized tomography (CT) and magnetic resonance imaging (MRI).

 The tracer is most often injected into a vein within your hand or arm.
-The tracer will then collect into areas of your body that have higher levels of metabolic or biochemical activity, which often pinpoints the location of the disease.
+The tracer will then collect into areas of your body that have higher levels of metabolic or biochemical activity.
+This often pinpoints the location of the disease.
 The PET images are typically combined with CT or MRI and are called PET-CT or PET-MRI scans.

 During a positron emission tomography (PET) scan, you lie on a narrow table that slides into a doughnut-shaped hole.
 The scanner takes about 30 minutes to produce detailed images of metabolic activity in your tissues and organs.

-A PET scan is an effective way to help identify a variety of conditions, including cancer, heart disease and brain disorders.
-Your doctor can use this information to help diagnose, monitor or treat your condition.
+A PET scan is an effective way to help discover a variety of conditions, including cancer, heart disease and brain disorders.
+Your health care provider can use this information to help diagnose, monitor or treat your condition.

-Cancer cells show up as bright spots on PET scans because they have a higher metabolic rate than do normal cells.
+Cancer cells show up as bright spots on PET scans because they have a higher metabolic rate than do typical cells.
 PET scans may be useful in:

-PET scans must be interpreted carefully because noncancerous conditions can look like cancer, and some cancers do not appear on PET scans.
+PET scans must be interpreted carefully because noncancerous conditions can look like cancer.
+Also, some cancers do not appear on PET scans.
 Many types of solid tumors can be detected by PET-CT and PET-MRI scans, including:

 PET scans can reveal areas of decreased blood flow in the heart.
-This information can help you and your doctor decide, for example, whether you might benefit from a procedure to open clogged heart arteries (angioplasty) or coronary artery bypass surgery.
+This information can help you and your health care provider decide, for example, whether you might benefit from coronary artery bypass surgery or a procedure to open clogged heart arteries, called angioplasty.

-PET scans can be used to evaluate certain brain disorders, such as tumors, Alzheimer's disease and seizures.
+PET scans can be used to check certain brain disorders, such as tumors, Alzheimer's disease and seizures.

-For your PET scan, a radioactive drug (tracer) will be injected into a vein.
+For your PET scan, a radioactive drug called a tracer will be injected into a vein.
 Because the amount of radiation you're exposed to in the tracer is small, the risk of negative effects from the radiation is low.
 But the tracer might: